 Summer power interruptions

 Each year SA Power Networks undertakes a comprehensive planned program across the State to prepare for summer and the bushfire season.
 We do this to ensure we have the network in good shape to cope with higher demand and also to ensure the safety of the network and the public.
-Preparations include vegetation clearance; replacement or capacity upgrades for transformers; upgrading of substations; and an upgrade of call centre services so customers have even better access to information.
+Preparations include vegetation clearance; replacement or capacity upgrades for transformers; upgrading of substations; and an upgrade of call centre services and our social media sites so customers have even better access to information.

 But whether it is summer, winter, autumn or spring, we can't guarantee there won't be an event affecting supply.
 That's why we say 'Don't be surprised by an outage, be prepared.'
 We recommend you plan for the rare times when you might be without power, particularly if you rely on life-saving equipment or equipment such as water pumps.